-1. BASIC CONCEPTS OF STOCHASTIC PROCESSES

-Definitions and examples of stochastic processes and time series.
+- 1. INTRODUCTION I: BASIC CONCEPTS OF STOCHASTIC PROCESSES Definitions and examples of stochastic processes and time series.
 Stationarity and ergodicity.
 The mean.
+The autocovariance and autocorrelation function. - 2.
+INTRODUCTION II: ONE OF THE GOALS OF TIME SERIES ANAL-YSIS

-The autocovariance and autocorrelation function.
-One of the goals of time series analysis: Forecasts based on conditional expectation and Forecasts based on linear projection (least squares).
+Forecasts based on conditional expectation.
+Forecasts based on linear projection (least squares).